umshere/podcast-to-reels/README.md

 ### Web Interface

-You can also run the pipeline through a simple Flask web app:
+You can also run the pipeline through a Flask web app with a basic UI:

 ```bash
 python -m web.app
 ```

-Open your browser to `http://localhost:5000` and submit a YouTube URL with start and duration values.
-The generated reel will appear in the `output/` folder.
+Open your browser to `http://localhost:5000` and submit a YouTube URL along with start and end times.
+The page displays progress messages and a short transcript preview, then provides a download link for the final reel in `output/web/`.

 ## Pipeline Architecture